jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 For me, I've tried prioritizing so that my setup makes me do my best work.
 It should encourage me to work on the stuff that brings me the most joy, and should reduce the friction to get into and maintain a flow state (or hyperfocus, as the case may be, if my ADHD diagnosis from eight years ago still holds up).
 I think I'm mostly there?
 I have the tools I need (and then some) to do work for my job and spend some time on personal projects afterwards, and I have enough gadgets and toys that I can keep myself engaged and drawn in.
 I've turned my space into one that's really good for video communication, so my experience with computers is less solitary.
 I'm happy with how I've set things up in 2021, and I'm excited to see how the space will evolve in the year to come.

 If you've read this far, thank you!

-[^desk]: Also, it was the largest desk that fit in our San Francisco apartment.
-[^laptop]: I still keep my old laptop kicking around when I really need it, but the aforementioned pandemic has reduced the number of times I need to bring a computer from place to place.
-Once that computer dies, I'll pick up one of the new Macbook Pros—you should be impressed with the self-control I've exhibited in not buying one yet.
-[^displaycable]: Technically, I also switch the input on the vertical 24" monitor from DisplayPort to HDMI.
-See, the M1 Mac Mini can only power two monitors if they're both connected to the on-device IO, so I keep an HDMI cable between that monitor and the Mac Mini, and a DisplayPort --> USB-C cable between it and the work laptop.
-It's fine, but I'd be excited to upgrade to a personal computer that can drive two monitors from the Caldigit so I'd only have to do _literally one thing_ to switch between the two machines.
-[^twitch]: I also [infrequently stream live-coding on Twitch](https://twitch.tv/jameslittle230), so investing in the AV desk setup helps there, too.